hongping-zh/circular-bias-detection/docs/LLM_EVALUATION_GUIDE.md

 ---

-**‚úÖ Following these guidelines will ensure your LLM evaluation is scientifically rigorous and free from circular bias!**
+**‚ú?Following these guidelines will ensure your LLM evaluation is scientifically rigorous and free from circular bias!**